solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 To deactivate a LUT, use the `deactivateLookupTable` method with the following
 parameters:

-- `lookupTable` - The address of the lookup table to be deactivated.
+- `lookupTable` - the address of the lookup table to be deactivated.
-- `authority` - The account with the authority to deactivate the LUT.
+- `authority` - the account with the authority to deactivate the LUT.

 ```typescript
 const deactivateInstruction = AddressLookupTableProgram.deactivateLookupTable({